clamsproject/app-fastpunct/README.md

 ### Evaluation

 There are two informal evaluations.
-The first allows you to compare the results of two pipelines:
+The first allows you to eyeball the results of two pipelines:

 - Kaldi ⟹ spaCy NER
 - Kaldi ⟹ fastpunct ⟹ spaCy NER